Pot Stocks Fuel “the New Vice Economy”

 This week I am going to tell you the other place that you should be buying into that is also driven by this.
 Check into my Bold Profits Daily tomorrow where I’ll tell you the other place where you have to be in to benefit from it.
 That’s all I have for this week.
 Back to you, Amber.

-Amber: Thank you Paul and thank you Hudson.
+Amber: Thank you Paul.
 Great ideas and insights.
 We look forward to your article tomorrow in Bold Profits, Paul.
 Thank you to our viewers for tuning in.
 If you like this channel, please subscribe, share, thumbs up and tell us what you think about what we talked about today.
 Until next week, everyone, take care.

 Before I sign off, I want to thank all of you for voting on the cover for my brand-new book — Profits Unlimited: A Wall Street Insider Reveals the Secret to Life-Changing Wealth.